 Buildings in Newark-on-Trent, Nottinghamshire, England

-This page is devoted to showing photos of, and giving a little information about, the rivers Trent and Devon at Newark-on-Trent, England, but it is by no means comprehensive, and will be added to from time to time.
+This page is devoted to showing photos of, and giving a little information about, some of the houses and other residential buildings, past and present, in Newark-on-Trent, England, but it is by no means comprehensive, and will be added to from time to time.
+Many of the photos were taken because of a family history interest in a particular building, but they nevertheless illustrate a range of Newark housing.
 It is an adjunct to my main Newark page.

 Browser compatibility statement